Why You Should Try Isometric Exercises

 It’s a common misconception that isometric exercises are just for building abs.
 Apart from the planks, you could do many types of exercises using the chair-and-bar equipment and the resistance bands.

-According to a study performed using computerized tomography, it was found that isos can help build muscle mass just as well as conventional exercises.
-Isometric exercises are the ultimate time-under-tension method and promote optimal hypertrophy.
+According to a study performed using computerized tomography, it was found that isometric exercises can help build muscle mass just as well as conventional exercises.
+Iso exercises are the ultimate time-under-tension method and promote optimal hypertrophy.

 If your goal is to get strong like a bull, you should make heavy isometric lifts a part of your training routine.
 The heavier the loads you can use, safely, the closer you can get to your maximum strength potential.